Series 24 Disciplinary Actions and Dispute Resolution

-Many questions begin with a dispute, inquiry, or recordkeeping failure and then tempt the candidate toward an emotional or informal answer.
-The stronger answer is usually the one that preserves records, escalates appropriately, follows the firm’s reporting path, and avoids side fixes that leave the documentation weak.
+Many questions begin with a dispute, inquiry, or alleged violation and then tempt the candidate toward an emotional or informal answer.
+The stronger answer is usually the one that preserves evidence, escalates appropriately, follows the firm’s reporting path, tracks remediation, and avoids side fixes that leave the process weak.

 What the principal should classify first